aaronland/dogeared-extruder/README.md

 * You can also type `make exec` to recompile the code and launch the server in foreground mode, which is useful for debugging things.

+Dependencies
+--

+* You will need to have [maven](https://maven.apache.org/what-is-maven.html) installed to manage the build process.

 To do
 --